Please note that this only applies to Service Panel users who log in via service.byte.nl.

 So first make sure that you have ordered a Presence plan, even if your domain is registered externally.
 Then you order the SSL certificate as an add-on to this Presence plan.
 Make sure that you have the Contractant role for both plans.

 You can request an SSL certificate via our Service Panel.
 You can order this as an add-on to a Presence package.
 You can find out how to do that here.

 How Can I Link the SSL Certificate to the Hypernode?

-As soon as your SSL certificate has been delivered (you will receive an email) you can install it on your Hypernode.
+As soon as your SSL certificate has been issued you can install it on your Hypernode.

 You do this via the Service Panel.